RuPaul's Drag Race has changed the mother-tucking world for the better, and thank 'tuck', because it was in need of a serious glow-up.

 Glamazon

-'Glamazon' is another amalgamation of two words - 'glamorous' and 'Amazon' - as well as the name of one of RuPaul's biggest hits, Glamazon refers to a tall, assertive, beautiful, self-confident woman.
+'Glamazon' is another amalgamation of two words - 'glamorous' and 'Amazon' - as well as the name of one of RuPaul's biggest hits, Glamazon refers to a tall, assertive, beautiful, self-confident queen.

 Lip sync for your life